Collective Intelligence

 Learning Objectives

-Students will learn different definitions, applications, workflows, task designs, and quality mechanisms for collective intelligence.
+Students will learn different definitions, applications, theories, incentives, task designs, and quality mechanisms for collective intelligence.
 Students will read, discuss, and present key papers in the field (each student will present ~one paper per week).

 Students will propose new research in collective intelligence and/or apply crowdsourcing to a novel research problem.
 Students will write a research proposal for novel systems or studies that implement or evaluate crowdsourcing techniques that could contribute to the literature.